ibm-cloud-docs/architecture-framework/decision-tools.md

 Decision tools and documentation are used to select the best component to satisfy the requirements mapped to each domain.
 You should evaluate available components for a specific target deployment and one or more cloud service providers to determine the best-fit-for-purpose component for your solution.

 You can use your cloud service providers documentation such as IBM Cloud documentation, available comparison matricies, and decision trees to evaluate the component options.
+For example, see [Exploring IBM Cloud load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore) for an example of a load balancer matrix.